 Even the best high-risk providers usually don’t disclose specific rates and fees on their websites.
 That’s because they work with multiple back-end processors to find one that will accept your business.
 There is so much variability in rates and fees that it’s not practical to advertise specific numbers.
 CCBill is unique in this regard, as it does disclose its most common rates on its website.
 Be aware that these are probably the lowest rates available — you might very well end up paying more.

-CCBill advertises five standard flat-rate plans, each designed for a particular type of business.
+CCBill advertises three standard flat-rate plans, each designed for a particular type of business.
 There’s also an option for customized pricing available to high-volume businesses and features either customized flat-rate or interchange-plus pricing.
 Here are the highlights of the standard plans:

 Sales & Advertising Transparency